 National Heritage Day is coming up AND it’s Tourism Month.
 What better way to celebrate South Africa’s cultures than with an array of delicious dishes and a prize that will take you to one of SA’s top tourist attractions.

 We’ve put together a series of 12 podcasts to bring the myths, legends and true stories of Cape Point to you, wherever you are.
-Listen to the first episode below:
+Listen to the Cape of Horns episode below:

 Cape of Horns

 Bontebok were once so numerous in the Cape that the first colonists considered them to be pests.
 The wanton slaughter of the animals eventually decimated the population.
 By the mid-1920s, there were less than 20 bontebok in the Cape.